Netflix/falcor/documentation/jsongraph.md

 When an object executing a JSON Graph operation encounters an error while attempting to set or retrieve a value, an Error object may be created and placed in the JSON Graph response in the value's place.

-To understand when an Error object might appear in a JSON Graph, let's take a look at the Router object.
-A Router is an object which creates a virtual JSON Graph from a variety of different DataSources.
-Instead of creating a JSON Graph object ahead of time, the Router creates the requested values on demand by retrieving them from one or more Data Sources.
-The Router is capable of executing all of the abstract JSON Graph operations.
-As a result, the Router creates the illusion that the JSON Graph object exists even if the data is actually organized very differently and is spread across any number of different data stores.
+To understand when an Error object might appear in a JSON Graph, let's take a look at the [Router](http://netflix.github.io/falcor/documentation/router.html) object.
+A [Router](http://netflix.github.io/falcor/documentation/router.html) is an object which creates a virtual JSON Graph from a variety of different [DataSource](http://netflix.github.io/falcor/documentation/datasources.html)s.
+Instead of creating a JSON Graph object ahead of time, the [Router](http://netflix.github.io/falcor/documentation/router.html) creates the requested values on demand by retrieving them from one or more [DataSources](http://netflix.github.io/falcor/documentation/datasources.html).
+The [Router](http://netflix.github.io/falcor/documentation/router.html) is capable of executing all of the abstract JSON Graph operations.
+As a result, the [Router](http://netflix.github.io/falcor/documentation/router.html) creates the illusion that the JSON Graph object exists even if the data is actually organized very differently and is spread across any number of different data stores.

-Below is an example of a Router that supports retrieving the name of the current user in a virtual JSON Graph object.
-Instead of retrieving the data from an in-memory object, it matches the incoming Path against a pattern and requests the value from a service.
+Below is an example of a [Router](http://netflix.github.io/falcor/documentation/router.html) that supports retrieving the name of the current user in a virtual JSON Graph object.
+Instead of retrieving the data from an in-memory object, it matches the incoming [Path](http://netflix.github.io/falcor/documentation/paths.html) against a pattern and requests the value from a service.

 ~~~js
 var router = new Router([